-Online Billing
+Online Billing Website

 HPHC provides a free online billing service to employer groups via the Employer Account.
-Online billing allows you to manage your invoice in a secure environment, making bill payment quicker, easier and more accurate.
+Online billing allows you to manage your fully insured premium or self-insured administrative fee invoice in a secure environment, making bill payment quicker, easier and more accurate.

-With online billing, you will receive a preliminary bill on or about the 10th of each month.
+With online billing, you will receive a preliminary bill on or about the 4th of each month.
 This provides you with a "preview" of what your next month's bill will look like, allowing you to focus on any adjustments that need to be made.

 HPHC's online billing also lets you select a final bill date to align with your business processes.
-The final bill will reflect your premium due based on all membership changes made since your preliminary bill was presented.
-You will be allowed to select one of the following dates: 15th or 25th as your final bill presentment date.
+The final bill will reflect your fully insured premium or self-insured administrative fee due based on all membership changes made since your preliminary bill was presented.
+You will be allowed to select one of the following dates: Paperbill, 15th or 25th as your final bill presentment date.